 The Places I Go and How I See Them: Teens' Perceptions of their Home Neighborhoods and Routine Activity Spaces

 We are currently collecting surveys with youth recruited from high schools and after school programs in the city of Toledo and at least one suburb.
 Youth provide their perspectives on their home neighborhoods and other spaces where they routinely spend time, and identify locations using Google Earth.
 Analyses will examine differences in how youth from urban and suburban neighborhoods conceptualize "neighborhood", how they use their local spaces, and their perceptions of safety and connection.
 Census and local crime data will be overlaid their hand-generated maps to draw connections between their perceptions of their spaces and objective indicators.

 We are preparing a pilot study to examine how smartphone-enabled data collection expands the research questions examined in the primary study.
 Teens in the smartphone study will complete brief surveys on their activities, spaces, and well-being 2-3 times daily.
 Their locations will be tracked every 5 minutes to provide an objective measure of where they spend time, and at the conclusion of a week they will be re-interviewed to obtain their subjective perspectives of these locations.

 Evaluations of Juvenile Justice Programs

-We are currently using the findings from these evaluations to develop new studies with youth involved in the juvenile justice system.
 The overall goals of this program of study are to contribute to literature predicting outcomes among justice-involved youth, while collaborating with local court and community partners to make our findings useful as they develop new programs.

 Carolyn J. Tompsett, Ph.D.